chrissarmstrong/seeking-manifold/content/Sabbatical Activities.md

   - post
 date: 2024-04-08
 ---
-These are notes on things that kept me busy during my 2023—2024 sabbatical year as I continue my pivot towards AI (as well as a few things I worked on earlier).
+These are notes on the epistemic foraging[^1] that kept me busy during my sabbatical as I continue my pivot towards AI (as well as a few things I worked on earlier).
 (Info on my previous work history is [[A Conversational Work History|here]].)

 ## Experiments